TelemarkAlpint/slingsby/README.md

     $ python manage.py runserver

 This should start the devserver at port 8000, browse to `http://localhost:8000` to see it!
 Starting the devserver like this will create a SQLite database you can use locally.
+If you need to test anything using the fileserver (archive, musikk), you need to start a lightweight HTTP server in the `media` directory.
+If it doesn't exist, create it first, and then start the server:

+    $ mkdir media
+    $ cd media
+    $ python -m SimpleHTTPServer 8001
-Note that social login will not work out of the box, since authenticating with Facebook requires you to know our Facebook app secret.
-You only need this to test that Facebook auth works however, as in the dev environment you can log in as any user at `/devlogin`

-If you need to test social login you can decrypt the secrets needed and start the devserver on port
-80. You also need to add the following line to your hosts file:
+**Note**: Social login will not work out of the box, since authenticating with Facebook requires you to know our Facebook app secret.
+If you need to test social login you can decrypt the secrets needed and start the devserver on port 80.
+You also need to add the following line to your hosts
+file:

     127.0.0.1 ntnuita.local